 - Violating regulations for the number of hours, their drivers are on the road

 Steps to Take After a Delivery Vehicle Accident in Dallas

 If you suffer injuries in a delivery truck crash and need medical attention, there are some steps you should take after the accident.
-If you want to pursue compensation from the truck driver, you need to protect your rights and gather sufficient evidence.
+If you want to seek compensation from the truck driver, you must protect your rights and gather sufficient evidence.

 Follow the steps below:

 - Call 911.
 Don’t leave the scene until law enforcement shows up and performs an investigation.
-They will write a traffic crash report, and you can request a copy online.
+They will write a traffic crash report; you can request a copy online.